-Areas of Responsibility Overall responsibility as policy adviser Overall corporate management and operational responsibility (including overall management responsibility for all officers) Provision of professional advice to all Board Members in the decision-making process.
+Post Areas of Responsibility Chief Executive Overall responsibility as policy adviser Officer, CEO (and Overall corporate management and operational responsibility (including overall management responsibility Head of Paid for all officers) Service) Provision of professional advice to all Board Members in the decision-making process.
 Together with the Monitoring Officer, responsibility for a system of record keeping for all the Board's decisions.
 Representing the Board on partnership and external bodies (as required by statute, the Board or the Executive Committee.)